HoyeonM/QTT-RAG/README.md

 ## Quick Start

 You can configure each component using simple YAML files.
 Here's an example of running an experiment:
+- This is example script for HARD-FILTER, QTT-RAG.
 ```bash
 RUN_NAME="Your RUN_NAME"
 EXP_FOLDER="Your EXP_FOLDER"